aszepieniec/stark-brainfuck/docs/engine.md

  - Compute the table extensions with these challenges.
  - Use low-degree extension to interpolate (again with randomizers) the extension columns, and evaluate the resulting polynomials on the FRI domain, thereby obtaining the *extension codewords*.
  - Evaluate all AIR constraints point by point in matching locations of the referenced codewords, and divide out the corresponding zerofier.
 This generates *quotient codewords*.
- - Zip the extension and quotient codewords and compute a second Merkle tree.
+ - Zip the extension codewords and compute a second Merkle tree.
  - Send the root of this Merkle tree to the verifier and get back $1 + 2b + 2e + 2q$ random scalars called *weights*, where $b$ is the number of base codewords, $e$ is the number of extension codewords, and $q$ is the number of quotient codewords.
- - Compute a nonlinear combination using 1 weight for the randomizer, 1 weight for each codeword (without shift), and 1 more weight for each codeword shifted by the power of $X$ that makes its corresponding polynomial have maximal degree.
+ - Compute a nonlinear combination using 1 weight for the randomizer, 1 weight for each codeword (without shift), and 1 more weight for each codeword shifted by the power of $X$ that makes its corresponding polynomial have maximal degree allowed.
  - Compute the Merkle tree of this nonlinear combination codeword.
  - Send the root of this Merkle tree and get back $t$ indices where the correct combination is to be checked.
  - Open the indicated positions in the nonlinear combination Merkle tree and in both earlier Merkle trees.